Artin Approximation: Classical Artin Approximation

 We will use and generalize this formulation later (see Theorem \ref{Popescu}). \end{remark}

-\section{Artin Approximation and the Weierstrass Division Theorem}
+\subsection{Artin Approximation and the Weierstrass Division Theorem}

 The proof of Theorem \ref{Ar68} uses essentially only two results: the Weierstrass Division Theorem and the Implicit Function Theorem.
-In particular it is straightforward to check that the proof of Theorem \ref{Ar68} remains true if we replace $\k\{x,y\}$ by $\k\langle x,y\rangle$, the ring of algebraic power series in $x$ and $y$, since this ring satisfies the Weierstrass Division Theorem (cf. \cite{Laf}, see Section \ref{weierstrass}) and the Implicit Function Theorem (cf. Lemma \ref{henselization_A[x]}).
+In particular it is straightforward to check that the proof of Theorem \ref{Ar68} remains true if we replace $\k\{x,y\}$ by $\k\langle x,y\rangle$, the ring of algebraic power series in $x$ and $y$, since this ring satisfies the Weierstrass Division Theorem (cf. \cite{Laf}, see Section \ref{weierstrass}) and the Implicit Function Theorem (cf. Lemma \ref{henselization_A[x]}; in fact in general the Weierstrass Division Theorem implies the Implicit Function Theorem, cf. Lemma \ref{WPPIFT}).
 We state here this very important variant of Theorem \ref{Ar68} (which is in fact valid in any characteristic - see also Remark \ref{rmkAr68} ii):

 \begin{theorem}[Algebraic Artin Approximation Theorem] \cite{Ar69} Let $\k$ be a field and let $f(x,y)\in \k[x,y]^p$ (resp. $\k\langle x,y\rangle^p$) be a vector of polynomials (resp. algebraic power series) with coefficients in $\k$.
-Assume given a formal power series solution $\wdh{y}(x)\in \wdh \k\lb x\rb^m$ (resp. vanishing at 0),
+Assume given a formal power series solution $\wdh{y}(x)\in \k\lb x\rb^m$ (resp. vanishing at 0),

 Then there exists, for any $c\in\N$, an algebraic power series solution $\wdt{y}(x)\in \k\langle x\rangle^m$ (resp. vanishing at 0),

 which coincides with $\wdh{y}(x)$ up to degree $c$,

 \end{theorem}